Addiction Step Five: Admitted to God, to ourselves and to another human being the exact nature of our wrongs.

 Then you’re ready for Step 6.

-Once you've completed Step 5 go can go to Step 6.
+Once you've completed Addiction Step Five go can go to Step 6.